alexhbnr/automatic_MAG_refinement/README.md

 time-consuming to infeasible, when a dataset consists out of many samples with each a large number of MAGs.

-In the following, I present an automatic workflow that is heavily influenced by the suggestions by Chen et al. (2020) and automatises many steps that can be manually done in anvi’o.
+Here, we developed an automatic workflow that is heavily influenced by the suggestions by Chen et al. (2020) and automatises many steps that can be manually done in anvi’o.
 In brief, the pipeline written in Snakemake (Mölder et al. 2021) expects MAGs refined by MetaWRAP (Uritskiy, DiRuggiero, and Taylor 2018) as input and identifies contigs that are likely chimeric by inferring the majority lineage across all contigs using MMSeqs2 (Steinegger and Söding 2017) against the GTDB reference database (Parks et al. 2020) using the command `mmseqs taxonomy` and discard contigs that diverge either by average sequencing depth or lineage assignment.
 For the revised contigs, a standard set of assembly information including an updated estimate for